 The law firm of Conner & Winters, LLP, of which Mark D. Berman is a partner, performs legal services for us.
-Mr. Berman is the spouse of Candice L. Cheeseman, our Vice President and General Counsel.
+Mr. Berman is the spouse of Candice L. Cheeseman, who served as our Vice President and General Counsel until her retirement from such position in June 2017.
 The engagement of Conner & Winters, LLP was approved by our Audit Committee in compliance with the procedures set forth for the approval of related person transactions in our Related Person Transaction Policy in connection with our hiring of Ms. Cheeseman in 2010.
 Conner & Winters, LLP had been providing legal services to us prior to our hiring of Ms. Cheeseman.
-Mr. Berman does not perform any legal services for us.
-We paid \$960,300 in legal fees and related expenses to this law firm for services rendered during 2016.
+Mr. Berman did not perform any legal services for us while Ms. Cheeseman was an employee of the Company.
+We paid \$1,037,836 in legal fees and related expenses to this law firm for services rendered during 2017.